 - Hemangiosarcoma - Surgery to remove the tumour followed by chemotherapy.

 - Injection site sarcoma - Surgical excision or amputation if a limb is affected.
 Chemotherapy may be necessary if the tumour can't be removed, or was only partially removed.

 - Lipomas and liposarcomas need to be surgically removed.
 Radiation treatment may also be required if the entire tumour can not be surgically removed.

-- Injection site knots will generally go away on their own within a week or two.
+- Injection site knots - No treatment is necessary, they will generally go away on their own within a week or two.

 - Rodent ulcer - Avoidance of the cause (such as parasites) if it is known.
 Your veterinarian may prescribe steroids to reduce inflammation and immune suppressing drugs if the previous methods fail to obtain results.

 - Sebaceous cysts - Your veterinarian may decide to leave the cyst if it's not bothering your cat or surgically remove it.

 - Sebaceous gland tumour - Surgical removal, if a malignancy is detected chemotherapy may given after surgery.